ErikAllanKincaid/Hardware/Kaitian-CM1309_LaserCutter/README.md

 ## Measuring Procedure:
 1. Put in wood piece and focus laser normally.
 2. Cut what is theoretically a  150mm x 150mm square.
 If you have a larger accurate caliper do a bigger square.
+Mark which is X and Which is Y before removing from machine.
 3. Make a X Y grid every 15mm on the square with a straight edge.
 4. Use a digital caliper to measure at each mark on the grid in each direction.